godspeed5/Qthello/README.md

 S: Swap (diagonals are connected)

-You can play a qubit or measure each turn.
+You can play a qubit or measure (the red m square) each turn.
 Qubits that you can play:

 |0>